-Do you also like fried or roasted fennel?
+Have you ever tasted fried or roasted fennel?
 Just prepared with some olive oil, salt and pepper?
 Or with some blue cheese?
+I for one love it!
 I don’t need to tell most of you that fennel, Foeniculum vulgare, is edible.
 It is not a very common vegetable, but most connoisseurs eat it regularly.
 But you can do much more with fennel than eat it.
 Our ancestors knew this very well.
-There’s a reason that this plant is included in the Capitulare de villis, Charlemagne’s ordinance which determined which plants had to grow in every royal garden.
+There’s a reason that this plant is included in the Capitulare de villis, Charlemagne’s ordinance that determined which plants had to grow in every royal garden.

 Fennel is also known for its magical properties.
 For example, she is a well-known protective plant in general, but especially against malicious entities.
 Apparently, dwarves do a runner when they spot fennel.
 You can use it to disenchant people who are under the influence of magic.
 In addition, fennel can be used for several magical medicinal purposes.
 Think of the prevention of ageing, but also tick bites.
 In short, fennel is a very interesting plant.
 Read about it in the rest of this monograph…

 Fennel is a beautiful plant that can grow up to 2.5 meters high.
 It stands on a strong root from which a marrow-like to hollow, grooved stem emerges.
 This stem is blue-green in colour, just like the leaves, and highly branched.
 The leaves are finely pinnate, ending in filiform leaflets.
 In some varieties, the edible leaf sheaths grow into what look like complete, above-ground bulbs, in others this is less pronounced.
 The first is the fennel as we know it from the shops.